IonRepo/IonDiff/paper/paper.md

 The current version is only able to read information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulations from LAMMPS [@lammps] and other molecular dynamics (either *ab initio* or classical) software packages.

-Future releases will also include libraries for analyzing these diffusions with the extraction of key descriptors and inclusion of novel statistical analysis, which are currently under active development.
+Future releases will also include libraries for analyzing these diffusions with the extraction of key descriptors and the inclusion of novel statistical analysis.

 # Methods